frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

+* [Link to Spatial Things from popular repositories](https://www.w3.org/TR/sdw-bp/#bp-linking-2) is a W3C spatial data on the web best practice.
+* Things can move over time, consider [data versioning](https://www.w3.org/TR/sdw-bp/#bp-dataversioning)
 * Is there a way to define the bulk of the uri outside of the column and reduce the column entry to the id?
 Is this wise or desirable?
-* How can you be confident the uri is permanent?

 ### 7. GeoJSON

-Use a field of type GeoJSON to represent location
+Use a field of type [GeoJSON](http://specs.frictionlessdata.io/table-schema/#geojson) to represent location

 #### CSV